Recruiting photography for school that looks natural

 After spending the last twenty-plus years as a photographer shooting pure photojournalism, where you capture what happens in front of the camera, to shooting for advertising pieces, where there are stylists arranging everything in a photo, my experience says most focus groups are asking the wrong questions.

-“Do you like the photo?” is not as good of a question to see if the photo was successful as a question like “What did you learn from the photo?”
+“Do you like the photo?” is not as good a way to gauge whether the photo was successful as “What did you learn from the photo?”
 You can even have a picture again on a questionnaire from your recruiting materials and ask, “Does the photo help you see what a typical dorm room looks like?”
 You could ask, “What could improve the photo to show you a dorm room?”

-I have come to this place of evaluating photos because of my experience with indeed “real” photographs.
+I have come to this place of evaluating photos because of my experience with “real” photographs on Indeed.
 I have spent many years shooting “photojournalism” for magazines, newspapers, and wire services.
 You do not change a thing in these photos, and you do everything you can to use composition, lens choices, lighting, and timing to communicate the mood and reality of a situation.
-Often a photojournalist’s photos are not “pretty” pictures.
+Often, a photojournalist’s photos are not “pretty” pictures.

-Photographers will use their composition to create more conflict to add to the photo’s mood.
-Having a focus group evaluate war photos with the typical questions we ask, “Did you like the photos?” will give results that say the photographers were unsuccessful.
+Photographers will use composition to create more conflict, adding to the photo’s mood.
+Having a focus group evaluate war photos with the typical question, “Did you like the photos?”, will yield results that suggest the photographers were unsuccessful.

-Often what you get by just grabbing shots here and there.
+Often, what you get is by just grabbing shots here and there.

 However, some planning and adding light to the scene can make a difference.